SebastianRaiquenParisi/Golang-JWT-Microservice/README.md

 The register should be on this microservice, to only allow CRUD opera

-Here I'll create the users database from a [JSON file](https://reqres.in/api/users) but creating the passwords internally
+Here I'll create the users json (later it will be a non relational database) from a [JSON file](https://reqres.in/api/users) but creating the passwords internally